-The Pfizer-BioNTech COVID-19 vaccine (Comirnaty®) and Moderna COVID-19 vaccines provide strong protection against severe disease, hospitalization, and death from COVID-19.
+All three COVID-19 vaccines provide strong protection against severe disease, hospitalization, and death from COVID-19.

 I’ve read that one of the possible side effects of the vaccine could be mistaken for cancer.
 What do I need to know?

-The swelling is usually noticed within two to four days after the vaccination and can last for an average of ten days.
 On imaging tests, the lymph node enlargement may be detected for a longer period.
 For these reasons, we recommend:

 - If you develop this symptom after you’re vaccinated, you should speak to your doctor.
-Most of the time, they will recommend that you wait at least four weeks before getting further tests to give time for the swelling to disappear.
+Most of the time, they will recommend that you wait at least four weeks before getting further tests, to give time for the swelling to disappear.

 - You should schedule your COVID-19 vaccination after any routine imaging.
-If you’ve already had the vaccine, we recommend you wait six weeks for any routine breast screenings, including mammography and breast MRI.
+If you’ve already had the vaccine, then we recommend you wait six weeks for any routine breast screenings, including mammography and breast MRI.

 - If you’ve had cancer, you should ask for your COVID-19 vaccine to be administered on the opposite side of your cancer diagnosis if possible.

 - If you have any discomfort from the swelling, you can use a warm compress.
-Acetaminophen or nonsteroidal anti-inflammatory drugs may be taken to ease the discomfort.
+Acetaminophen or non-steroidal anti-inflammatory drugs may be taken to ease the discomfort.